How to Stay Cool Naturally in the Summer Heat

 Top Hydrating Fruits and Vegetables for Natural Cooling

-Watermelon (92% water content) - Contains lycopene and natural electrolytes
+Watermelon (92% water content) - Contains lycopene and natural electrolytes.

-Cucumber (96% water) - Provides instant cooling and reduces inflammation
+Cucumber (96% water) - Provides instant cooling and reduces inflammation.

-Coconut water - Natural electrolyte replacement without added sugars
+Coconut water - Natural electrolyte replacement without added sugars.

-Leafy greens like lettuce and spinach - High water content, low calories
+Leafy greens like lettuce and spinach - High water content, low calories.

-Citrus fruits - Vitamin C supports hydration and immune function
+Citrus fruits - Vitamin C supports hydration and immune function.

-Mint - Natural cooling properties that lower body temperature
+Mint - Natural cooling properties that lower body temperature.

 Cooling Spices and Herbs for Heat Relief

-Fennel seeds - Traditional cooling remedy, aids digestion and reduces internal heat
+Fennel seeds - Traditional cooling remedy, aids digestion and reduces internal heat.

-Coriander - Anti-inflammatory properties, natural coolant that helps lower core temperature
+Coriander - Anti-inflammatory properties, natural coolant that helps lower core temperature.

-Cardamom - Helps regulate body temperature and improves circulation
+Cardamom - Helps regulate body temperature and improves circulation.

 Light Summer Meals That Cool Your Body

-Creating cooling summer meals is essential for maintaining comfortable body temperature.
+Creating cooling summer meals is essential for maintaining a comfortable body temperature.
 Cold soups like gazpacho provide hydration and nutrients without heating your kitchen.
 Yogurt-based dishes and smoothies offer probiotics and cooling effects.
 Fresh salads with high water content vegetables deliver essential minerals while keeping you cool.
-Choose grilled fish instead of heavy meats, as protein requires significant energy to digest.
-Homemade frozen fruit popsicles provide natural sugars and hydration without artificial additives.

 What Not to Eat in Hot Weather (Foods That Increase Body Heat)